Results of the 1989 Spanish Congress election: Ceuta

+Footnotes: ^{1} People's Party results are compared to People's Coalition totals in the 1986 election.;

 Melilla

 The results of the 1989 general election in Melilla were declared void by the Spanish Supreme Court because of perceived irregularities in the ballot counting process and the initial vote tally awarding the district's only seat to the Spanish Socialist Workers' Party being extremely close.
 A by-election was held on 25 March 1990, in which the district's seat was won by the People's Party by a wide margin, preventing the PSOE from commanding an overall majority in the Congress of Deputies.